 The facility meets the needs of residents and was clean and well-maintained.
 There is a current building warrant of fitness.
 Electrical equipment and calibration are up to date.
-External areas are accessible, safe and meet the needs of residents living in this care home.

 Te kaupare pokenga me te kaitiakitanga patu huakita | Infection prevention and antimicrobial stewardship